Jarnéia Richard-Noel

 Jarnéia Richard-Noel (born 12 June 1994) is an English stage actress and singer.
-She is known for portraying the role of Catherine of Aragon in the musical Six on the original UK tour and in the West End production at the Arts Theatre, Lyric Theatre and Vaudeville Theatre, as well as forming part of pop girl group SVN.
+She is known for portraying the role of Catherine of Aragon in the musical SIX on the original UK tour and in the West End production at the Arts Theatre, Lyric Theatre and Vaudeville Theatre and in the show’s pro-shot SIX The Musical Live!, as well as forming part of pop girl group SVN.

 Early life

 Richard-Noel grew up in Northampton, and has attended dance school since she was five and continued her love for arts into college.
 Richard-Noel then started training at the Urdang Academy in Islington, London for a National Diploma in Professional Musical Theatre in 2014 for three years until she graduated in 2017.
-She is also of Grenadian and Trinbagonian decent.
+She is also of Grenadian and Trinbagonian descent.